 We love seeing a Goliath fall.
 Even if they are far more David.

 We hope.
 We pray.
 That these titans before us are, in fact, ecce homo.
 When we see their pains and errors and stupidity we see that they are.
 Except, despite their humanity, the same humanity as ours, they still achieve heights that are several thousand – maybe million – times our net worth.
 If only we could overcome our weaknesses and achieve like they have!
 We could think this… But no. That’s a painful thought.
 Burn them all is easier.
-We are blind to the opportunity to stand on their shoulders.
-We are made daily aware of the shadow they cast.
+We choose to stand in their shadow and curse, rather than stand on their shoulders and soar.

 Our deserving heroes, like Gates, modern day demi-Gods, are now the indirect manufacturers of surplus jealously and shame.
 For how could we achieve what he has?